 In Minsk, you can easily find any type of accommodation.
 There are luxury and budget hotels.
 Also, flats are available.
 Anyway, I can suggest you a great hotel.
 It is in the center and it offers very good rates and services.
 Europe Hotel is located in downtown, close to the main attractions of the old city.

 Rooms are modern and well equipped.
 The classic style is well combined with the last innovations.
 This 5 stars structure offers a spa and a gourmet restaurant, among the various facilities.
-It is really comfortable and featured by a sober luxury.
+It is comfortable and featured by a sober luxury.
 I had a very good experience here.
-That’s why I suggest you take it into consideration for your stay.
+That’s why I suggest you consider it for your stay.

 Where to eat